 Brynmawr holds the distinction of being the highest market town in the UK.
 Market Square at the heart of the town contains the town’s War Memorial and Market Hall Cinema and museum.
 The main shopping streets cluster around the square containing a wide selection of retailers.
 Brynmawr market is held every Saturday morning.

-Very much a town of 2 shopping halves.
-The main retail offer is based in the town centre along the main street and at the adjacent The Walk shopping development.
+Shopping is located in the town centre along the main street and at the adjacent The Walk shopping development.
 The main street is dominated by two Stainless steel sculptures, one a modern town clock and the other a dragon.
 The town is served by a rail link to Cardiff that connects to the town centre by a Cableway and holds a large market every Friday.

 The town is dominated by the world famous Town Clock that sits in the heart of The Circle.